Three of the delightful saints in my land.

 Jonathan could not rescue David, but he strengthened his hand in God.
 Jonathan couldn’t give David all the answers, but he strengthened his hand in God.
 Jonathan couldn’t stay with David, but he strengthened his hand in God.

-It’s no wonder, then, that believers like this are closer to us in than even our non-believing families.
-That’s the oneness of the body of Christ.
-That’s the intimate, eternal relationship that we have with the saints.
+It’s no wonder, then, that friends like this may be closer to us than our non-believing families.
+That’s the oneness of the body of Christ; the intimate, eternal fellowship we have with the saints.

-That’s why the Psalmist cannot help but say, “As for the saints who are in the land, they are the excellent ones in whom is all my delight.”
+It is why David cannot help but say, “As for the saints who are in the land, they are the excellent ones in whom is all my delight.”
 Or as Pastor S. L. Johnson said, “God’s the center.
 Those that are nearest him are nearest to one another.”

-David did this too.
+David did that.
 He took delight in the saints he knew.
-“I will look with favor on the faithful in the land, that they may dwell with me,” (101:6), he said.
-And “I am a companion of all who fear you,” (Psalm 119:63).
-The saints were David’s delight.
+“I will look with favor on the faithful in the land, that they may dwell with me,” (Psalm 101:6), and “I am a companion of all who fear you,” (Psalm 119:63).
+David delighted in the saints.

 If your honest answer is merely endure, I have two questions for you.
 They’re from this sermon by Pastor John Piper.